 • Customer is responsible for any core technology issues (e.g. OEM bug, etc.) and working with OEM to remediate

 • Integrated Technologies must be on GreyMatter supported versions to be covered by ongoing enablement

 • Customer is responsible for providing support as requested by ReliaQuest for the development of a GreyMatter integration for any technologies not already integrated with the GreyMatter platform

 Customer acknowledges and agrees that ReliaQuest reserves the right to automate, in whole or in part, any of the ongoing enablement as described herein, including, but not limited to, automatic retrieval and temporary storage of data.
 To the extent ReliaQuest holds, stores, or processes any of Customer’s data, such data shall at all times be held in accordance with the requirements as specified in the Order.

 6.7.
 Modification of ReliaQuest Content

 RQ Labeled Content should not be modified by the Customer at any time.
 If any RQ Labeled Content is modified by Customer, ReliaQuest will not be responsible for any negative repercussions including, response times, Integrated Technology issues, or other issues caused by the changes.
 If RQ Labeled Content is modified by Customer or any third party, ReliaQuest will not be responsible for any negative repercussions including, response times, Integrated Technology issues, or any other issues caused by the changes.
-If Customer would like to modify RQ Labeled Content, Customer shall submit a ticket with requested modifications within RQ Portal or make such request directly to a Delivery Manager in writing.
+If Customer would like to modify RQ Labeled Content, Customer shall submit a ticket with requested modifications within RQ Portal or make such request directly to a Customer Success Manager in writing.